 Table of Contents[Hide][Show]

-On the plus side, you can now book a Disney World vacation up to 500 days in advance!
-That means you can book now for visits in 2022.
-All it takes is a $175 down payment.
-No balance is due until 7 days prior to travel.
+One great change at Disney World is advanced planning.
+You can now book a Disney World vacation up to 500 days in advance!
+That means you can book now for visits in 2023.
+All it takes is a $200 deposit if your trip is more than 31 days away.
+The remaining balance is due 30 days prior to arrival.

 For more details, as well as help with your booking, reach out to our partners at Get Away Today.